a2-4am/4cade/README.md

 ## `FX.CONF`, `DFX.CONF`

 [`FX.CONF`](https://github.com/a2-4am/4cade/blob/master/res/FX.CONF) and its sister [`DFX.CONF`](https://github.com/a2-4am/4cade/blob/master/res/DFX.CONF) list the HGR and DHGR transition effects used in hi-res and double hi-res slideshows.
-Each record is a filename of a transition effect file, which is an executable file [assembled at build time](https://github.com/a2-4am/4cade/tree/master/src/fx) and stored on disk in a custom format.
+Each record is a filename of a transition effect file, which is an executable file [assembled at build time](https://github.com/a2-4am/4cade/tree/master/src/fx) and stored on final disk image in a custom format.
 At the beginning of each slideshow, we query the global preferences to find the filename of the FX or DFX file, then update the global preferences with the next filename (wrapping around to the beginning of the list).
 If you watch the Mega-Attract mode long enough, you will eventually see all the transition effects, and since the cycle of transition effects is separate from the cycle of slideshows, you will eventually see the same slideshow with different transition effects.

-These files are parsed at build time and stored on disk in a binary format, then read from disk every time they are needed.
+These files are parsed at build time and stored on the final disk image in a binary format, then read from disk every time they are needed.
 Due to memory restrictions, the parsed data is not persisted.

 ## `PREFS.CONF`

 [`PREFS.CONF`](https://github.com/a2-4am/4cade/blob/master/res/PREFS.CONF) contains persistent global state, including Mega-Attract mode state and whether cheats are enabled.
-There is up-to-date format information in the file itself.
+There is up-to-date format information in comments in the file itself.

 This file is read and parsed once at program startup, and the parsed data is stored persistently in the language card.
 It is written to disk every time global state changes, which is often during Mega-Attract mode, or if the user toggles cheat mode.